FearTheDeer9/AmortizedBayesianOptimization/memory-bank/implementation-plan.md

 # Implementation Plan

-This document reflects the current state of the project based on the Amortized Causal Discovery approach.
+This document reflects the updated plan for the project based on the comprehensive refactoring approach for the Amortized Causal Meta-Learning Framework.

 ## Task Template with Sequential Thinking